| GlossaryBone structure Bones start out as flexible cartilage templates, but before

 Most bones have a more or less solid outer layer, with a honeycomb-like

-In the central part of the bones of the skull, spine, shoulder,
+structure in the centre which also contains bone marrow.
+Bone Marrow In the central part of the bones of the skull, spine, shoulder,

 ribs and pelvis there are special cells that form a reservoir